 Space radiation effects in order to demonstrate that fluid de-composition does not adversely affect specified TPHTE performance during the product life cycle.

+To item 3.(a): For heat pipes only the maximum heat transport capability is of interest.

-3(a)Specific requirements
+Specific requirements

 For CCHP the following specific performance characteristics shall be determined and verified against specified data: